Updated: 11-03-2026 at 3:30 PM

 | Purpose | To compensate manufacturing states for revenue loss due to GST implementation | To fund specific government initiatives like education and healthcare |

-| Applicability | Levied on certain goods (luxury & demerit goods) under the GST Compensation Cess Act | Levied on every taxpayer including individuals, HUFs, companies, and firms |
+| Applicability | Levied on certain goods (luxury & demerit goods) under the GST Compensation Cess Act | Levied on every taxpayer, including individuals, HUFs, companies, and firms |

-| Examples | Luxury cars, aerated drinks, tobacco, coal | 4% cess on income tax (Education & Health) |
+| Examples | Luxury cars, aerated drinks, tobacco, and coal | 4% cess on income tax (Education & Health) |

 | Calculation | Based on taxable value + cess rate (e.g., Rs.
 400 per tonne of coal) | Percentage of income tax (currently 4%) |

-| Input Tax Credit | Available for businesses under input tax credit of cess under GST | Not applicable |
+| Input Tax Credit | Available for businesses under the input tax credit of cess under GST | Not applicable |

 | Key Question | Is GST compensation cess still applicable? – Yes, for specific goods | Universally applicable to all taxpayers |